National Schools Community Action Conference 2015, Birmingham

 After leaving university in 2008 Guy went to Kayamandi Township in Stellenbosch to work as a volunteer teacher of English.
 During his time there, he saw at first hand the problems that afflict the population of the township and since then Guy has founded the Serenity Foundation to tackle this problem.

-Tour of Bolton Lads’ and Girls’ Club with transport to the venue.
+Tour of Bolton Ladies’ and Girls’ Club with transport to the venue.